pherjung/nemomobile-ux.github.io/qtquickcontrols-nemo.md

 ---
 layout: post
 permalink: /qtquickcontrols-nemo/
-title: "QtQuick Controls components"
+title: "Components"
 ---

+## libglacierapp

+The libglacierapp is available on [github](https://github.com/nemomobile-ux/libglacierapp/).

+It brings uniform approach to window position handling and translations.
+It is recommened to use it on Nemo.

+## QtQuick Controls components

-Current version of QtQuick Controls available on <a href="https://github.com/nemomobile-ux/qtquickcontrols-nemo">github</a>.
-Contents:
+Current version of QtQuick Controls available on [github](https://github.com/nemomobile-ux/qtquickcontrols-nemo).

-## Components
+### Basic components

 * ActionButton
 * ApplicationWindow